Friday, 14 July 2017

 It was Bastille Day, a public holiday, and we had discovered last night that le Médiéval would not open until late in the morning, too late for us.

-To give us strength for the march, we first had some muesli (an unusual occurrence for us these days), sitting on a playground bench at the end of the camping ground.
+To give us strength for this march, we first had some muesli (an unusual occurrence for us these days), sitting on a playground bench at the village end of the camping ground.

-Then we crossed the footbridge, from which vantage point the riverside houses were mirrored in the perfect stillness of the river, and walked along the road, past the camping ground that we had just left, past the broken-down mill and pigeonnier, and out into the countryside.
+Then we crossed the footbridge, from which vantage point we saw the riverside houses mirrored in the perfect stillness of the river, and then walked along the road, past the camping ground that we had just left, past the broken-down mill and pigeonnier, and out into the fields.

 We stayed on the road as it curved around a high spur close to the river, and later followed the base of a steep rise, so that we hardly climbed or descended at all.

-The river flats extended on our left like a luxurious green carpet, with occasional herds of cows munching away industriously.
+The river flats stretched out on our left like a luxurious green carpet, with occasional herds of cows munching away industriously.